 It is not unusual for an organ transplant surgery team to decline an organ.
 When an organ is offered, the transplant team must consider several factors to decide the best medical care for each individual patient.
 These factors include: established medical criteria, organ condition, candidate condition, staff and patient availability and organ transportation.
 This is a normal part of the matching process.
 After being turned down for one patient, the organ is offered to the next patient on the list.
 These offers continue until the organ is placed.

 Once you are listed on the deceased donor list, it takes approximately 4 or 5 years to receive your new kidney.

 You will need to be on the medicine that keeps your kidney functioning properly and prevents rejection all of your life as long as the kidney is working.

-You can sign up at any driver's license facility or you can go to this website to register: LifeGoesOn.com Click on first person consent organ/tissue donor registry.
+Sign up at any driver's license facility or go to LifeGoesOn.com.
+Click on first person consent organ/tissue donor registry.

 Yes.
 Any person can be checked to see if they are a compatible donor.
-It could be family, friends or an altruistic donor as long as the person is healthy.
+It could be family, friends or another donor as long as the person is healthy.
 Special matching tests will be completed by the transplant center to see if they are compatible to the recipient.